stevenjlho/leetcode/solutions/100. Same Tree/README.md

 ## Approach

 1. If both nodes are `null`, they are identical at this point.
 Return `true`.
 2. If either of the nodes (but not both) is `null`, they differ at this point.
 Return `false`.
 3. Compare the values of the current nodes.
 If they're different, return `false`.
 4. Recursively compare the left subtrees and the right subtrees of the current nodes.
-5. If both the left and right subtree comparisons return `true`, then the trees rooted at the current nodes are identical.
+5. If both the left and right subtree comparisons return `true`, it indicates that both subtrees are identical, and hence, the entire trees are identical.
 Otherwise, they're not.

 ## Complexity